International Doctorate Program Philology.

 Study programme

-The International Doctorate Programme, Practices of pre-modern cultures, global perspectives and future concepts, strives to offer a best-practice model of postgraduate education.
+The International Doctorate Program, Practices of pre-modern cultures, global perspectives and future concepts, strives to offer a best-practice model of postgraduate education.
 This includes a balanced curriculum and innovative teaching methods, as well as the strong involvement of all those participating in the programme, including advisors, international collaborative partners and doctoral candidates.

 The curriculum aims to pair an offering of relevant courses for participants with the required freedom necessary for the planning, development and completion of dissertations.
 The doctoral period is accordingly structured by a study programme, which includes an input and output phase (at most four semesters each) and can be adjusted to the varying needs of each student.